silvianaho/LectureHallSchedule/worksheets/weekly_report/weekly_report_5.md

 ## What have I done last week

--   Worked on...
--   Worked on...
+-   Insert API
--   Changed....
+-   finished frontend css
+-   had meeting to check each other's progress

 ## What do I plan to do next week

--   Worked on...
--   Worked on...
+-   integrate with frontend
+-   integrate with backend
--   Changed....
+-   fixe major bug
 ## Additional Thoughts

--   VSCode is sick.
--   This addon is fabulous.
+-   Almost there

--   Lecturer is awesome.
+-